DANCEcollaborative/RealModal/readme.md

 * You may also need more packages if you'd like to use other kinds of processors, e.g., Tensorflow, PyTorch.
 However, the `requirement.txt` and OpenPose is sufficient for this quick start.
 * Change the configurations under `config/config.yaml` according to your running environment.
 If you don't know where to start, leave them there.
 But make sure the address for the server is properly set (address-ip, address-port).
+To learn the meaning of the configuration items, refer to the [full document](doc/document.md#configuration-details)
 * Start the Realmodal Server on your server using command:
 ```shell script
 python3 StartServer.py